Whatsapp Icon

 How Cryoablation Works

 The process of cryoablation involves the application of extreme cold, typically through the use of liquid nitrogen or argon gas.
 A cryoprobe, a thin, wand-like device, is inserted through the skin and directed to the target tissue under the guidance of imaging techniques such as ultrasound or MRI.
-Once in place, the probe cools rapidly, forming a ball of ice that encases the tumor.
+Once in place, the probe cools rapidly, forming a ball of ice that encases the tumour.
 This ice ball freezes the cancer cells, damaging their structure and ultimately leading to their death.

 Why It's Used in Cancer Treatment

 Cryoablation is particularly appealing for treating cancer due to its minimally invasive nature and its ability to target and destroy cancer cells with precision, minimizing damage to surrounding healthy tissue.
-It's an option for patients who may not be candidates for traditional surgery due to age, health conditions, or the location of the tumor.
+It's an option for patients who may not be candidates for traditional surgery due to age, health conditions, or the location of the tumour.
 Additionally, recovery time is generally shorter and less painful compared to conventional surgery.

 Types of Cancer Treated with Cryoablation